-Risk governance is the process followed to support risk based decision making and oversight across all of our operations, whereas risk culture relates to the behaviours and attitudes of colleagues in making these decisions.
-Appropriate structures, facets and our values support the Board in discharging their accountability for risk oversight, with management responsible for day to day decision making.
+Risk governance is the process followed to support risk-based decision making and oversight across all our operations, whereas risk culture relates to the behaviours and attitudes of colleagues in making these decisions.
+Appropriate structures and our behaviours support the Board in discharging its accountability for risk oversight, with management responsible for day-to-day decision making.